 On April 9, lawyers in Kathua tried to prevent the crime branch of the Jammu and Kashmir police from filing a chargesheet in court in connection with the case.
 The Jammu Bar Association has also called for a bandh on April 11 on the matter.
 Both these developments are appalling and display a high degree of insensitivity.

 The battered body of the eight-year-old child was found on January 17.
-She had been missing for a week, during which she was raped and murdered.
+She had been missing for a week, during which she was allegedly raped before being murdered.
 Her family alleged that the police had done little to find her.
 After the Gujjar community erupted in protest, the case was handed over to the crime branch, which arrested two special police officers.
 One of them is accused of direct involvement in the murder.

 The communal card was played by local Hindutva groups and political parties from the day the case was handed over to the crime branch.
 In fact, that is how the Hindu Ekta Manch – formed to defend the accused – came into being on January 23.
 Its members had no qualms in announcing publicly that the crime was a Hindu versus Muslim issue, and took out rallies to seek the release of the accused.
 It is unlikely that scenes in support of an alleged rapist – such as those seen in Jammu since January – have been witnessed elsewhere.
 A few women even held a hunger strike demanding that the case be transferred to the Central Bureau of Investigation.